What type of content do you primarily create?

 There are different video editing tools that allow creators to sync audio and video—including OBS, PluralEyes, iMovie, and Final Cut Pro.
 For the purpose of simplicity, we'll go with one of the most popular options for professional video editors: Adobe Premiere Pro.

-Step 1: Import video and audio
+Step 1: Import audio and video

-Premiere Pro is a video editing software that’s included in the Adobe Creative Cloud.
+Premiere Pro is a video editing software that's included in the Adobe Creative Cloud.
 It has a built-in tool called “Merge Clips” to sync up to 16 audio files with your video footage—without finding the sync point manually.
-If you haven’t already got Premiere Pro, download it from Adobe’s website
+If you haven't already got Premiere Pro, download it from Adobe's website.

 Start a new project and import your video and audio files.
 Both files will appear on the timeline, ready for you to sync up.